GatoRat/Project/Docs/SolutionLayout.md

 As its name signifies, the **Src** directory contains the solution's source code.
 In turn, it contains the sub-directories: **Apps**, **Exp**, **Libs**, **Tests** and **Utils**.

-> For the applications that use MFC, if the appropriate runtimes are not installed on a system, the VC_redist.x64.exe installer must be run.
+> For applications that use MFC, if the appropriate runtimes are not installed on a system, the VC_redist.x64.exe installer must be run.
 (Once installed, it will be updated with Windows updates.)

 If an application uses Qt, the Qt dlls will be included with the application installer.